Paul A. Gurny, M.B.A., M.S., Managing Partner and Director of Operations

-Rick Kraniak Chairman Board of Advisors
+Rick Kraniak, Chairman Board of Advisors

 Howard Francis, M.D., M.B.A.

 Dr. Howard W. Francis is a Professor and Division Chief of Head and Neck Surgery and Communication Sciences at the Duke University Medical School.
-Previously he is the deputy director and leads the residency program.
+He is also the deputy director of and leads the residency program.
 He is a Neurotologist with special expertise and interests in the diagnosis and treatment of disorders of the ear and skull base.
 His areas of academic interest include biological mechanisms of cochlear dysfunction in aging, the implications of cochlear implantation on childhood development and processes for continuous improvement in trainee competence and practice.
-After completing his high-school education in Jamaica, and his bachelor’s degree at the University of Southern California in Los Angeles, he earned his medical degree from the Harvard Medical School and completed his internship, residency and fellowship training at the Johns Hopkins Hospital.
+After completing his high-school education in Jamaica, and his bachelor’s degree at the University of Southern California in Los Angeles, he earned his medical degree from the Harvard Medical School and completed his internship, residency, and fellowship training at the Johns Hopkins Hospital.
 He has an MBA in Medical Services Management from the Johns Hopkins University Carey Business School.

-He received the Neurostereology of Aging Award the George T. Nager, M.D.
-Award for Excellence in Teaching, from the Department of Otolaryngology, Head and Neck Surgery at the Johns Hopkins University School of Medicine.
+He received the Neurostereology of Aging Award, the George T. Nager, M.D.
+Award for Excellence in Teaching from the Department of Otolaryngology, Head and Neck Surgery at the Johns Hopkins University School of Medicine.
 Most recently, he was honored for his two-year service as inaugural director of the Johns Hopkins Hospital Ambulatory Quality and Patient Safety Task Force (AQPS).